 2019 IRWM Plan Update - This relatively minor Plan update includes modifications to the content of the Plan that help the region comply with new requirements in the 2016 IRWM Program Guidelines.
 The update included clarifications on regional water quality conditions, climate change and sea level rise impacts and adaptation and mitigation measures, resource management strategies, plan performance monitoring, and other planning strategies.
 Below for download are the 2019 IRWM Plan Update document and appendices.

-2015 ECCC Integrated Regional Water Plan Update – In this 2015 IRWM Plan Update, further updating the November 2013 IRWM Plan, the ECCC region creates a framework to implement integrated water management projects with multiple benefits to serve the population of the region and protect water and environmental resources for the State.
-This IRWM Plan Update articulates the challenges the ECCC region faces and defines the water resource management objectives it hopes to accomplish.
+2015 ECCC Integrated Regional Water Plan Update – In this 2015 IRWM Plan Update, the ECCC region created a framework to implement integrated water management projects with multiple benefits to serve the population of the region and protect water and environmental resources for the State.
+This IRWM Plan Update articulated the challenges the ECCC region faces and defines the water resource management objectives it hopes to accomplish.

 2014 Regional Capacity Study This study evaluated ways in which to optimize regional water treatment plant operations and untreated water supply and delivery processes to improve water supply reliability and reduce the cost of water treatment for the project participants in the ECCC region.

 2014 Ironhouse Sanitary District Salinity Pollution Prevention Plan This plan analyzes potential sources of salinity loading to ISD’s water reclamation facility and recommends actions to reduce salinity loading.